kevikoech/blender_addon_tutorial/reference_api_usage.rst

 - The ``CompositorNodeTree`` is referenced from ``Scene.node_tree``.

 Now you can use the python console to form the data path needed to access the nodes size_x, logically we now know.
+(CB: YOU'VE NOT REALLY EXPLAINED THE "data path" CONCEPT)

 *Scene -> NodeTree -> Nodes -> Size X*